franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Split all the code in websocket.js in a JS Class, which will be initiated when the DOM is loaded.
 - **BUG** Clicking on 'Edit message' will issue a display_chat (receiver)
 - Check if...
   - Contact creation works correctly.